Looks like you are using an old version of Internet Explorer - Please update your browser

 continents, both in the past and present.

 Global investigations of the earth’s crust reveal that it has been divided by geologic processes into a mosaic of rigid blocks called “plates.”
 Observations indicate that these plates have moved large distances relative to one another in the past, and that they are still moving very slowly today.
 The word “tectonics” has to do with earth movements; so the study of the movements and interactions among these plates is called “plate tectonics.”
-Because almost all the plate motions responsible for the earth’s current configuration occurred in the past, plate tectonics is an interpretation or model of what geologists envisage happened to these plates through earth’s history.
-1
+Because almost all the plate motions responsible for the earth’s current configuration occurred in the past, plate tectonics is an interpretation or model of what geologists envisage happened to these plates through earth’s history.1

 – Dr. Andrew Snelling

 Many creation geologists believe that the movement of plates occurred quickly, due to events surrounding Noah’s Flood (Genesis 7).
 Some of these geologists are developing a catastrophic plate tectonics model, which is a theory about how the original super-continent broke apart and how the pieces moved.
-You can read about this theory in these two articles: Can Catastrophic Plate Tectonics Explain Flood Geology? and A Catastrophic Breakup.

 To learn more about plate tectonics and the existence of a super-continent, please see the following: